HortPark: HortLawn and Event Lawn

-HortLawn is located near to the HortCentre while Event Lawn can be found near the Hands-On House.
-Both lawns are suitable for hosting a wide variety of outdoor activities such as workshops, bazaars and functions.
+HortLawn is located near to the HortCentre while the Event Lawn can be found near the Hands-On House.
+Both lawns are suitable for hosting outdoor activities.

 Butterfly Garden

 The Butterfly Garden was opened in May 2009 by the National Parks Board in partnership with National Biodiversity Centre to allow visitors to learn about the different stages of butterfly metamorphosis and also serve as an experimental garden to facilitate butterfly species recovery.

-The 150 sqm landscaped theme garden allows visitors to encounter the butterflies up close and personal amongst a visual feast of tropical plants and nearly 20 species of native butterflies.
+The 150 sqm landscaped theme garden allows visitors to encounter the butterflies up close and personal amongst a variety of tropical plants and nearly 20 species of native butterflies.
 The research focus of the Butterfly Species Recovery Programme is to find suitable nectar and host plants for breeding a variety of butterfly species, including locally extinct species such as clipper (Parthenos sylvia) and common sergeant (Athyma perius).

 Theme gardens

 HortPark features 21 theme gardens.
-Each theme is reflected by the careful selection of plant species.
+Each theme is reflected by the selection of plant species.